 About creating a schedule Dr. Tassava says “It gives some shape to the day and tells kids what to expect — kids love consistency,” Creating a plan and then sticking to it takes some iterations to figure out how much can be done in the day, but once mastered is extremely helpful and sticking to plans gives a sense of achievement and satisfaction at the end of the day as well.

-The first thing that most of us start neglecting when overloaded is our own fitness and health.
+The first thing that happens as a stay at home mom is that we start neglecting our own fitness and health when overloaded.
 While I was not an extreme exercise person, Yoga class was something that I was quite diligent with while working.
 But once at home, my exercise and diet totally took a back seat.
 I stopped making effort to make time to exercise and even my meals were all haphazard.
-Leftovers from kids plates, chocolates, chips and grabbing bites s and when time permitted became a routine.
+Leftovers from kids plates, chocolates, chips and grabbing bites as and when time permitted became a routine.
 As a result, weight gain, health issues started creeping up.
-This in turn started leaving me unhappy and junking even more.
+This, in turn, started leaving me unhappy and junking even more.

 While creating a schedule, make sure to include some time for any physical activity for yourself.
-Cycling, running, zumba, yoga – whatever works for you and motivates you.
-Its ok to take help from your spouse, nanny, neighbor or friends to make time for this.
-If nothing works, get an instructor home or follow videos.
+Cycling, running, Zumba, yoga – whatever works for you and motivates you.
+It’s ok to take help from your spouse, nanny, neighbor or friends to make time for this.
+If nothing works, get an instructor home or follow videos..
+This was one of my favorite videos when I just re-started yoga at home.

 While taking care of the kids and house, often the entire day is spent with only home and baby related activities.
 This can get very monotonous and often at the end of the day could leave you grumpy and dissatisfied.
 Make some time in the week for a hobby or activity that is not related to your home or baby.
 Painting, pottery, reading, watching movies – whatever is your stress buster.
 Since adults do not require as much sleep as infants or toddlers, early mornings when everyone is asleep or post the kids bed time is a good time to spend some time on a hobby that makes you happy.